 In colder weather, or if you’re heading for remote trails, an extra base layer is a trail running essential.
 Also consider wearing running leggings or tights, which will provide a layer of thermal insulation in colder conditions, and protect against things like ticks when it’s warmer.
 If you need to stop running for any reason you will produce less heat and soon get cold.
 Midlayer down or puffer jackets made with synthetic or down fillings compress very small and offer excellent warmth to weight ratios.

 You don’t need to be an expert navigator to enjoy trail running but you certainly don’t want to get lost!
 Simply knowing that you are running in the right direction and being able to identify major landmarks can avoid an embarrassing or potentially dangerous “Help, I’m lost” scenario.
 That said, it doesn't hurt to know how to read a map or how to use a compass.
+Route-planning apps like komoot can also point you in the right direction.

 On longer runs, hydration is a trail running essential – especially in warmer weather.
 While you might love the thought of quenching your thirst in clear mountain streams that’s probably not a good idea unless you are well away from people and animals.
 Trail runners tend to carry their own drinks in either hydration bladders inside their backpacks, or soft-flasks/bottles.